 *[Persons diagnosed with a terminal illness with a life expectancy of six months or less may apply for a medical cannabis registry identification card.
 There is no application fee.]

 *The process of applying for medical marijuana in Illinois as a minor (under the age of 18) is also different.
-Please check here for guidelines.
+Please check the official site for guidelines.

 What Conditions Qualify for a Medical Marijuana Card in Illinois?